 Around the Crease Lacrosse Founder

-Liz Robertshaw enters her season 11th season as the head coach of the Boston University lacrosse team for the 2016-17 season and 14th year overall.
-Robertshaw has led BU to three consecutive Patriot League Tournament appearances and one trip to the championship game.
+Liz Robertshaw enters her season 12th season as the head coach of the Boston University lacrosse team for the 2017-18 season and 15th year overall with the Terriers.
+Robertshaw has led BU to four consecutive Patriot League Tournament appearances and one trip to the championship game.
 While a member of the America East, she helped lead the squad to six America East Championships, six NCAA Tournament appearances and three NCAA Quarterfinals.
 She has also guided the Terriers to perfect seasons in conference play on three occasions (2008, 2009 and 2012).

-In addition to her duties at Boston University, Robertshaw is currently an assistant coach for the US National Team.
+In addition to her duties at Boston University, Robertshaw just completed an 8-year assignment as assistant coach for the US National Team.
 In August 2009, Robertshaw was named an assistant coach for the U.S. Women's National Lacrosse Team where she coached the attacking unit to the gold medal and largest scoring margin in World Cup history in 2013.
 This past summer at the 2017 FIL Rathbones World Cup, Robertshaw and Team USA went undefeated en route to a second consecutive FIL World Cup Championship.
-Again working with the nation’s best as they train and prepare for the FIL World Cup to be held in England during the summer of 2017.
+Again working with the nation’s top attackers, the USA offensive production was outstanding and helped Team USA bring home the gold.